Kinds-of-Intelligence-CFI/animal-ai/docs/configGuide/YAML-Config-Syntax.md

       - !Vector3 {x: 1, y: 1, z: 1}
       - !Vector3 {x: 1, y: 1, z: 1}
       - !Vector3 {x: 1, y: 1, z: 1}
-      symbolNames: # note also that the symbolNames parameter must be of the same length as the positions parameters
+      symbolNames: # Note also that the symbolNames parameter must be of the same length as the positions parameters
       # ...(i.e. if there are 5 positions, there must be 5 symbolNames).
 Each position is an instance of a SignBoard object, and each SignBoard object can only have one symbol.
       - "left-arrow"
       - "letter-a"
       - "circle"
       - "u-turn-arrow"
       - "tick"
 ```